dernorberto/recipesforfamily/README.md

 # recipes
-Recipes easy to prepare and delicious to serve to children and the rest of the family.
+Recipes thateasy to prepare and delicious to serve to children and the rest of the family.

+Contributions via **Issues** are welcome.

+## Status
+* fotos of dishes are still being considered